vserova/book/pages/ch_grid.md

 By using a text file (one argument per line).
 The name of the file must be prefixed with '@' to distinguish from the explicit enumeration of the previous case.

 3
-Via <span class="nctnt ncbi-var">stdin</span> (denoted by '-').
+Via `stdin` (denoted by '-').
 This variant does not differ from using a text file except that list items are red from the standard input - one item per line.

 **Examples:**